 The documentary has been featured in Vogue Italy, New York Magazine, NPR, FOX and NBC Baltimore, amongst others.
 It has been praised by universities and non-profits for its educational benefits.

-Elena Rossini works as a freelance filmmaker in various positions (director, producer, editor, motion graphics designer and local fixer in France and Italy).
+Elena Rossini works as a freelance filmmaker in various roles (director, producer, editor, motion graphics designer and local fixer in France and Italy).
 She is currently producing the follow-up to her critically acclaimed documentary The Illusionists titled The Realists.

 In her spare time, Rossini enjoys designing t-shirts and sweatshirts that promote the visibility of women in film.